 transaction costs directly attributable to the acquisition of financial assets and liabilities at fair value

-through profit or loss are immediately recognised in statement of profit and loss.
+through profit or loss are immediately recognized in statement of profit and loss.

 Financial liabilities

-Financial liabilities are recognised when the Company becomes a party to the contractual provisions
+Financial liabilities are recognized when the Company becomes a party to the contractual provisions

-of the instrument Financial liabilities are initially measured at the amortised cost unless at initial
+of the instrument Financial liabilities are initially measured at the amortized cost unless at initial

 recognition, they are classified as fair value through profit and loss.

-Financial liabilities are subsequently measured at amortised cost using the EIR method.
+Financial liabilities are subsequently measured at amortized cost using the EIR method.
 Financial

 liabilities carried at fair value through profit or loss are measured at fair value with all changes in fair

-value recognised in the Statement of Profit and Loss.
+value recognized in the Statement of Profit and Loss.

 Equity instruments

-deducting all of its liabilities.
-Equity instruments recognised by the Group are recognised at the
+after deducting all of its liabilities.
+Equity instruments recognised by the Group are recognised at

 2.7 Cash and Bank Balances